Education

 EDUC 460 : Differentiated Instruction for the Elementary Classroom

 This course focuses on preparing pre-service teachers for the inclusive classroom setting.
-Emphasis is placed on understanding how to better meet the needs of the many different learners in classrooms and schools.
+Emphasis is placed on understanding how to meet the needs of the many different learners in classrooms and schools.
 It provides opportunities to examine the characteristics of a differentiated classroom; how to frame instruction around concepts; and some techniques for differentiating content, process, and product.
-Special emphasis is given to collaboration, inclusion, exceptionality (including gifted and talented), multi-grade classrooms, individual education, transition plans, effective assessment and instructional procedures and student diversity.
+Special emphasis is given to collaboration, inclusion, exceptionality (including gifted and talented), multi-grade classrooms, individual education, transition plans, effective assessment, and instructional procedures and student diversity.

 Prerequisites